AKRGames/GoAnimate-2016-Offline/GA2016O 1.0/wrapper-offline/faq.md

 - If you're wanting to import a *.swf* file, it **must** have an image or a sound.
 If it doesn't have that, the file will be in the `utilities\import_these\conflicts` and the `server\store\3a981f5cb2739137\import\conflicts` folder.

 Sometimes (maybe always) the importing doesn't work.
 So you must put your file in the `server\store\3a981f5cb2739137\import\sound` or the `...\prop` or the`...\bg` folders.

+## ew wrapper offline clone delet this or ill engind your live
+StOp BuLlYiNg OuR cOmMuNiTy, YoU jEaLoUs BaStArD pEiCe Of CrAp WhY dOeS eVeRy OnE hAtInG uS :sob: :sob: :sob: